Do you want to take your art to the next level? Getting started with digital art can be easier than you think.

 Overall, the Intuos Pro is a feature-rich tablet with a learning curve for newbies.
 This is something you would probably benefit more from if you’ve tried a graphics tablet before and are pretty certain you’ll stick with it.

-The Intuos Draw is like other Intuos tablets but without the multi-touch capability.
-As a beginner, you likely wouldn’t notice this feature missing and the tradeoff of paying less than $100 could be worth it to you.
+The Intuos is similar to the Intuos Pro but without the multi-touch capability and levels of pressure sensitivity.
+As a beginner, you likely wouldn’t notice these features missing and the trade off of paying less than $100 could be worth it to you.

 But if you want to get a product you can become an advanced digital artist with, another tablet on this list could suit you better.